 - $100 discount

-How Much Does Motley Fool Options Cost?
+How Much Does the Service Cost?

 However, we were able to dig up a modest discount for our readers.

-If you join the Motley Fool options picking service now, you’ll enjoy a full, one-year membership for $899: a savings of $100 off the regular rate.
+If you join now, you’ll enjoy a full one-year membership for $899: a savings of $100 off the regular rate.

 Is Motley Fool Options Worth It?